-Your donation to the AAPACN Education Foundation will help support post-acute care nurses achieve their higher education goals and inspire others.
-100% of every donation goes to funding academic scholarships for CNAs, LPN/LVNs, and RNs seeking to further their education to continue to grow in a career they love.
+Your donation to the AAPACN Education Foundation will help post-acute care nurses achieve their higher education goals and inspire others.
+100% of every donation helps fund scholarships for CNAs, LPN/LVNs, and RNs seeking to further their education to continue to grow in a career they love.

 Donating is easy!